PredictionErrorDisplay#

 Apply consistent style to skore displays.

 This decorator: 1.
 Applies default style settings 2.
 Executes plot_func 3.
-Applies tight_layout
+Calls plt.tight_layout() to make sure axis does not overlap 4.
+Restores the original style settings

 Parameters: